13 Surprising Facts About Taxi Driver

 Robert De Niro thought 1976’s Taxi Driver had the potential to be a movie people would still be talking about 50 years later.
-We’re still a decade away from knowing that for sure, but it’s safe to assume he was right.
-The actor’s second collaboration with director Martin Scorsese—which was released 40 years ago today—boosted both of their careers and, more importantly, produced an unsettling masterpiece of 1970s cinema.
+We’re still a few years away from knowing that for sure, but it’s safe to assume he was right.
+The actor’s second collaboration with director Martin Scorsese boosted both of their careers and, more importantly, produced an unsettling masterpiece of 1970s cinema.
 Here, culled from some of the many things that have been written about the film, are a handful of tidbits you may not have known.
 If you’re a fan of this iconic movie, then yeah: we’re talkin’ to you.

 Robert De Niro improvised that whole paranoid monologue, including what would become the movie’s most famous line.
 (The film's screenwriter, Paul Schrader, later said, “It’s the best thing in the movie, and I didn’t write it.”)
 De Niro got the line from Bruce Springsteen, whom he’d seen perform in Greenwich Village just days earlier, at one in a series of concerts leading up to the release of Born to Run.
 When the audience called out his name, The Boss did a bit where he feigned humility and said, “You talkin’ to me?”
 Apparently it stuck in De Niro’s mind.

-Paul Schrader was raised by strict Calvinist parents, so movies were forbidden in the Schrader household.
+Paul Schrader was raised by strict Calvinist parents, so movies were forbidden in his household growing up.
 Schrader later said the first movie he ever saw was 1961’s The Absent-Minded Professor, which presumably was not an inspiration for Taxi Driver.
 As for what he thought of the Disney flick, Schrader confessed: “I was very greatly disappointed.”

 Though she was only 12 years old when the movie was filmed, Foster was one of the most experienced actors in the cast, having appeared in dozens of TV shows and a handful of movies (including Scorsese’s Alice Doesn’t Live Here Anymore).
 Nonetheless, with material as rough as Taxi Driver, her youth outweighed her experience, and the producers had her meet with someone from California’s child welfare department to make sure she was mature enough to handle it.
 A welfare worker supervised her scenes and Foster’s older sister, Connie, was hired as her body double for some of the sexier and/or more violent shots.
 Foster said that the welfare worker “saw the daily rushes of all my scenes and made sure I wasn't on the set when Robert De Niro said a dirty word.”